 It can get confusing trying to sort through all the themes out there, so I’ll list a few of my tried-and-true favorites.

-Everyone has their own personal tastes, so I can’t make a blanket recommendation without hearing about your blogging goals, style and audience (although if you want to get my professional opinion for your blog, you can always contact me and I’ll try to steer you in the right direction).
+Everyone has their own personal tastes, so I can’t make a blanket recommendation without hearing about your blogging goals, style and audience.
 But here are the ones I use the most:

 1. StudioPress/Genesis Framework

 Technically, Genesis only refers to the parent framework, while individual templates are available in the form of child themes.
 If you go to the StudioPress website, you’ll find dozens of child themes available – so you can give your blog a quick-and-easy makeover if it strikes your fancy…although admittedly, you should know some CSS coding if you want to get too fancy with it.
 Other third-party developers have also created skins for Genesis, so you have the amazing flexibility of the Genesis framework without having to hire a professional designer to customize it for you.